phil-rice/cdd3/ideas.md

 It's a pain, but the alternatives look worse
 It's a pain because we want nice error messages, which requires not having huge structures.
 To not have a huge structure, I think we need side effects.
 I couldn't make a fluent design look nice

+# Usecases are the main unit of composition
+So they need issues.
+This makes the scala test reporting work nicely as well.

+# Need nicer reporting when working with tests that don't work

+It would be cool to have a report with a link you can click on (probably in a temp directory) That report should have enough info to explain the current tree, the current node, and it can't be added.

+# Need to validate scenarios on creation

+For example what if the code or the why or the because don't work, or an assertion fails

 # Lens in Decision Tree
 There is a lot of type casting going on... can we avoid this?